IndiaFilings » Learn » Private Limited Company » Audit Report: Definition, Types, Format, & Sample

 Audit-report-of-company

-Audit of accounts is an independent verification of the correctness of the book of accounts.
+Audit of accounts is an independent verification of the correctness of the financial statements.
 The verification is performed by a Chartered Accountant.
 Audit of a company’s accounts provides the shareholders and regulators with a true and fair view of the state of financial affairs of the company.
-Companies Act has made it mandatory for all companies in India, including private limited companies, one-person companies, and public companies to appoint an Auditor.
-The Auditor shall audit the books of the company and submit an audit report to the members of the company.
-The audit report is also submitted to the various regulatory authorities.
+Companies Act has made it mandatory for all companies in India, including private limited companies, one-person companies, and public companies, to appoint an Auditor.
+The Auditor shall audit the financial statements of the company and submit an audit report to the members of the company.
+The audit report is also submitted to the various regulatory authorities which is essential for company compliance.
 In this article, we look at the Audit Report prepared at the end of an audit of a company.

 On completion of the audit, the Auditor provides an audit report which states the following: